Tarela/ncHMR_detector/README.md

 1. `NAME_summary.pdf` is the summary pdf file which contains information of:
      - Input file and parameter description
      - Cross validation curve from elastic-net feature selection
-     - Summary of predicted cofactors for al function (leave blank if no non-classical function was detected)
+     - Summary of predicted cofactors for non-classical function (leave blank if no non-classical function was detected)
      - Distribution (boxplot) of histone modificaion signal on classical and al funtion (defined by different cofactor candidates)

     \# Note: